-Pertuzumab, trastuzumab and docetaxel is a combination treatment used to treat breast cancer that has spread or come back in the same area.
+Pertuzumab (Perjeta®), trastuzumab and docetaxel is a combined treatment used in breast cancer that has spread or come back in the same area.

-You will be given this combination treatment in the chemotherapy day unit.
+You will be given this treatment at a chemotherapy day unit.
 A chemotherapy nurse will give it to you.

 Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check that your blood cells are at a safe level to have treatment.

-You will see a doctor or nurse before you have the treatment.
+You will see a doctor or nurse before you have treatment.
 They will ask you how you have been feeling.
 If your blood results are okay, the pharmacist will prepare your treatment.
-Your nurse will tell you when it is likely to be ready.
+Your nurse will tell you when your treatment is likely to be ready.

 Your nurse usually gives you anti-sickness (anti-emetic) drugs before the treatment.
 You have the drugs as drips (intravenous infusions).
 They can be given through: